Gospel of Mark: Authorship and date

-Scholars have argued the author used a variety of pre-existing sources, such as the conflict stories which appear in Mark 2:1–3:6, apocalyptic discourse such as Mark 13:1–37, miracle stories, parables, a passion narrative, and collections of sayings, although not the hypothesized Q source.
-However, scholarship has turned against source criticism of the gospels, though Bond notes a pre-Markan passion narrative has remained “remarkably resilient” but ultimately fictitious.
-Since the 19th century, most scholars have held to Marcan priority, in which Mark was the first gospel written and used as a source by Matthew and Luke.
+Recent scholarship has turned against source criticism of the Gospels; a pre-Markan passion narrative has remained the most persistent, though Bond notes the lack of agreement in scholarship regarding its nature alerts to its lack of existence.
+Since the 19th century, most scholars have held to Marcan priority, in which Mark was the first gospel written and used by Matthew, Luke, and John.

 Nicholas Elder argues that Mark is an oral work involving both a speaker and a writer who composed the text, based on its oral characteristics and patristic testimony.
-While Werner Kelber in his media contrast model argued that the transition from oral sources to the written Gospel of Mark represented a major break in transmission, going as far to claim that the latter tried to stifle the former, James DG Dunn argues that such distinctions are greatly exaggerated and that Mark largely preserved the Jesus tradition back to his lifetime.
+While Werner Kelber, in his media contrast model, argued that the transition from oral sources to the written Gospel of Mark represented a major break in transmission, going as far as to claim that the latter tried to stifle the former, James Dunn argues that such distinctions are greatly exaggerated and that Mark largely preserved the Jesus tradition back to his lifetime.
 Rafael Rodriguez too is critical of Kelber's divide.